 Innovation and Infrastructure) as well as SDG 11 (Sustainable Cities and Communities).
 Subcategories of the ESG Pillars of Planet and People (e.g., Climate Change, Health and Wellbeing, Skills for the Future) are addressed through our work.
-The expected water saving will generate environmental opportunities to establish and nurture more green spaces around the precinct for the benefit of humans, animal and plant species, covering aspects related to SDG 13 (Climate Action) and 15 (Life on Land). in 2036.
+Improved green infrasctructure health for the benefit of humans, animal and plant species, covers aspects related to SDG 13 (Climate Action) and 15 (Life on Land).
+2036.
 Most of these new residents will live in high-rise apartment buildings with no garden.
 It is reasonable to expect that visitation of the park will further increase, elevating the need to provide a wellpresented, accessible green space.
 The park was built on contaminated industrial wasteland for the 200-year anniversary of Captain Cook's landing.
-The park consists of undulating landscapes, mangroves, a large lake, waterways and hilltops.
+It consists of undulating landscapes, mangroves, a large lake, waterways and hilltops.
 The vegetation is a mix of lawn, mature trees, undergrowth and native and exotic flora.
 It is irrigated with recycled water from a nearby greywater treatment plant and water can be provided quite accurately across a mosaic of 193 individually controlled sites.
+To avoid any potential risks from bacteria or other contaminants remaining in the greywater, and becoming airborne during irrigation, the park is only watered late at night, when the park is closed.
+Irrigation does not occur at all when public events are scheduled to finish later in the evening.

-SIMPaCT is a multidisciplinary partnership assembled to develop smart technology to operate the irrigation system at Bicentennial Park, integrating real-time environmental sensing with forecasting, scenario modelling and ML.
-The digital twin is based on the CRCWSC-Scenario Tool developed at Monash University.
+SIMPaCT was a multidisciplinary partnership assembled to develop smart technology to operate the irrigation system at Bicentennial Park, integrating real-time environmental sensing with forecasting, scenario modelling and ML.
+The digital twin was based on the CRCWSC-Scenario Tool developed at Monash University.
 A critical component to the success of SIMPaCT was the collaborative spirit and parallel operation of specialised teams.
 Integrating methodologies and approaches, researchers effectively communicated and understand discipline-specific language to reach all project goals.
 Translating the science developed during the proofof-concept phase and bridging the gap between research and industry has been incredibly exciting.

-The 11 entities collaborating on the project include Western Sydney University, University of Technology Sydney and Monash University, NSW government partners including the NSW DPE, SOPA Sydney Water and five industry partners (Eratos, Hydraulic and Risk Consulting, The ARCS Group, SAPHI, and Centratech Systems).
+The 12 entities collaborating on the project included Western Sydney University, University of Technology Sydney and Monash University, NSW government partners including the NSW DPE, SOPA Sydney Water and six industry partners (Eratos, Hydraulic and Risk Consulting, The ARCS Group, SAPHI, Total Water and Centratech Systems).
 A range of private sector companies were also involved to provide commercial services like the installation and operation of the LoRaWAN gateways.
-Irrigation experts Total Water are the operational managers of SIMPaCT at Sydney Olympic Park.

 This collaborative process where scientists and industry specialists worked together to develop a robust and practical solution was key to the success of the project.
-Today, SIMPaCT is operating the park irrigation system 24/7, delivering important community benefits and adding climate change resilience to Sydney Olympic Park.